|

 after reading a 10¢ booklet*

-about the wonders of a new invention called "Wireless," a 16
+concerning a new technology called "wireless telegraphy," a 16

 year old boy named Elmer G. Osterhoudt began the